reasonmethis/docdocgo-core/README.md

 cp .env.example .env
 ```

 At first, you can simply fill in your [OpenAI API key](https://platform.openai.com/signup) and leave the other values as they are.
+Please see `.env.example` for additional details.

 ## Running DocDocGo

-The easiest way to interact with the bot is to run its web UI:
+The easiest way to interact with the bot is to run its Streamlit UI:

 ```bash
 streamlit run streamlit_app.py